lmasello/CarND-Traffic-Sign-Classifier-Project/README.md

 * The size of training set is 34799
 * The size of the validation set is 4410
 * The size of test set is 12630
-* The shape of a traffic sign image is 32x32x3 pixels
+* The shape of a traffic sign image is 32x32x3
 * The number of unique classes/labels in the data set is 43

 #### 2. Exploratory visualization of the dataset